RubelAhmed10082000/CragWeatherDatabase/README.md

 FastAPI - I plan on learning FastAPI and Pydantic to be able create a frontend to display the locations and weather data to an end-user

 Scaling Up - I want to scale up my pipeline by adding climbing locations from other countries.
 However, this may require SPARK as well as a cloud based data warehouse

+DBT - Just learning data modelling and how to use DBT, eager to apply skills to this project

+Pytest - I only know the basics of unit testing so I look forward on iterating on the tests I've already made